revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> Since the element can be added at any specific index, most of the elements in the list are shifted to insert the new element. on average the time complexity is O(n).
+> Since the element can be added at any specific index, most of the elements in the list are shifted to insert the new element.
+On average, the time complexity is O(n).

 </details>
 </details>